 Kettle corn: Enjoy old-fashioned cooked popcorn.

-Rope Making: The original Harmonist rope walk stretched 1100 feet.
+Rope maker: The original Harmonist rope walk stretched 1100 feet.
 The Harmonists grew hemp to make rope.
 Along the rope walk they stretched it out to dry and also to twist it.

 1800s Doctor: Albert Roberts presents an interactive 19th century medical presentation.
 Albert Roberts will share his strange and obscure medical and scientific knowledge of the 18th & 19th centuries.